-Although every effort is made to advise students, the final selection of courses is the responsibility of the individual stu-dent.
+Although every effort is made to advise students, the final selection of courses is the responsibility of the individual student.
 All required freshman numbered courses in the student's curriculum must be completed by the time the student reaches senior classification; otherwise, no credit will be granted toward fulfilling degree requirements for the courses even though the courses must be completed.
+This loss of credit penalty may be waived by the appropriate academic dean upon the affirmative recommendation of the head of the student's major department.
 Inter-collegiate as well as intra-collegiate transfer students who lack required freshman numbered courses must register for one or more such courses each semester until all requirements have been completed.
 Transfer students with senior classification will receive credit for required freshman numbered courses provided the conditions as stated above are fulfilled.